You can watch movies and TV at home, on a plane, in line at the grocery store — virtually anywhere and on any platform you like. But it will cost you.

 Select U.S. cities can receive live local news and sports on Stirr, a streaming service from Sinclair Broadcast Group.
 Movies and on-demand TV shows are available, too.
 Advertising is also part of the mix.

-Tubi reported seeing record growth in 2019, with 25 million monthly active users.
+Tubi reported seeing record growth in 2019, with 25 million monthly active users, one of the quickest growing free online movie websites.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.